jvalue/jayvee/rfc/0008-builtin-blocktypes/README.md

 ## Drawbacks

-- Does not include validation semantics
-- Does not include a standard for documenting blocktypes in the code
-- Adds valuetypes for properties that cannot be assigned to table columns
+- Adds valuetype keywords for properties, but these types cannot be assigned to table columns

 ## Alternatives